Complex PTSD Symptoms and Diagnosis

 Treatment for Complex PTSD

-While long-term outpatient therapy during aftercare is important and will play a role in the healing process as it unfolds over the months and years, recovery from complex PTSD should always begin in extended residential treatment programs offered by licensed mental health treatment facilities.
+While long-term outpatient therapy during aftercare is important and will play a role in the healing process as it unfolds over the months and years, recovery from complex PTSD should always begin in a residential treatment center offered by licensed mental health treatment facilities.

 In these programs, intensive individual, group, and family therapy will be provided on a daily basis, usually for a period of three to six months, in a supportive environment where the health and welfare of the patient will be everyone’s first priority.
 Inpatient treatment will also include evidence-based complementary treatments, such as medication (usually antidepressants), holistic stress management techniques, and life skills classes that can help complex PTSD sufferers gain a more in-depth understanding of their disorder and its causes.